looreenaaaa/python-cicd-kata/README.md

 ### Submission

-To submit the exercise, please send an email to aulaupm@nextdigital.es before the start of the next workshop (April 23, 2025), including:
+To submit the exercise, please send an email to aulaupm@nextdigital.es before the start of the next workshop (December 9, 2025), including:

 1. The link to the GitHub Actions CI/CD pipeline used to deploy the service to Docker Hub and Render.
 2. The URL of the deployed service.
 The URL should point directly to the Swagger documentation.